-Clubhouse Provides Meaningful Work to Those Disabled by Mental Illness
+Clubhouse Provides Meaningful Work to Those Living with Mental Illness

 With a sweet smile, Marie walks slowly along the length of the table, carefully wiping it clean before moving on to the chairs.
 She moves between a steady stream of people who come and go from The Hope Center, a nonprofit organization that serves those in need in Waukesha County where she is employed through a transitional employment program of Spring City Corner Clubhouse.

 Marie is a member of Spring City Corner Clubhouse, an LSS daytime drop-in center in Waukesha that offers a safe, no-pressure environment where those who are disabled because of a mental illness can participate and engage in meaningful work and also receive vocational and social support.
 Marie and another Clubhouse member, Sally, work at The Hope Center as custodians as part of Clubhouse’s Transitional Employment (TE) program, which places members in short-term jobs in the community.